ethicalabs-ai/kurtis/README.md

   --train                   Train the model using QA datasets --chat                    Interact with the trained model.
   --eval-model              Evaluate model.
+  --push-model              Push model to huggingface.
-  --push                    Push datasets to huggingface.
+  --push-datasets           Push datasets to huggingface.
   -o, --output-dir TEXT     Directory to save or load the model and
                             checkpoints
   -c, --config-module TEXT  Kurtis python config module.